 Treatment During Pregnancy continued...

 Some drugs, such as valproic acid and carbamazepine, have been shown to be harmful to babies and contribute to birth defects.
-If a woman taking valproic acid discovers she is pregnant, her doctor may change her medication or adjust the dosage and prescribe vitamin K to help prevent birth defects affecting the baby's head or face.
+If a woman taking valproic acid discovers she is pregnant, her doctor may change her medication or adjust the dosage and prescribe folic acid to help prevent birth defects affecting the development of baby's brain and spinal cord.

 Most experts avoid carbamazepine during pregnancy unless there are no other options.
 Carbamazepine not only poses risks to the unborn baby, but can also cause complications such as a rare blood disorder and liver failure in the mother, particularly if begun after conception.

 Some drugs taken in late pregnancy may cause the baby to experience abnormal muscle movements, called extrapyramidal signs (EPS), or withdrawal symptoms at birth.
 The drugs include Abilify (aripiprazole), Haldol (haloperidol), Risperdal (risperidone), Seroquel (quetiapine), and Zyprexa (olanzapine).

 - abnormally increased or decreased muscle tone

 In some babies, these symptoms go away within hours or days on their own.
 Other babies may need to stay in the hospital for monitoring or treatment.